 It is a short trek that will usher you through the wild nature in its original form.

 The beauty of this region is captivating.
+It is indisputably one of the best doable trekking in December in Nepal.

 On a social encounter, this trek allows you to witness a new culture; the Tibetan lifestyle and their unique tradition.
 While a variety of flora and fauna will not fail to make an impression.
 The rhododendron forest, bamboo forests will make this encounter with nature fruitful.

 The majestic waterfalls and the snow-capped Himalayas will grab your diverted attention.
-It is also a natural habitat of some rare birds and animals such as Himalayan Thar, Lungur, Red pandas etc.
+It is also a natural habitat of some rare birds and animals such as Himalayan Thar, Lungur, Red pandas, etc.

 This is a diverse trek.